cordova-sms/cordova-sms-plugin/readme.md

 Cross-platform plugin for Cordova / PhoneGap to to easily send SMS.
 Available for **Android**, **iOS**, and **Windows Phone 8**.

-This plugin works with Cordova 3.x version.
-Cordova 4.x must be tested.
+This plugin works with Cordova 3.x and 4.x version.

 ##Installing the plugin